British Lichens homemenupic aboutmenupic walmenupic speciesmenupic pimenupic lichenscapesmenupic opalmenupic

 English lichen list

-The current English list of 1395 species compiled by Natural England with filters for extinctions, endemics, species' status and designations.
+The current English list of 1418 species with filters for extinctions, endemics, species' status and designations.

 To download Right-click image and select save target as.